 Independent from the United Kingdom since 1946, the Hashemite Kingdom of Jordan is a constitutional monarchy with relatively few natural resources.
 King Abdullah II assumed the throne in 1999 with an ambitious reform agenda.
 The economy, one of the region’s smallest, is supported by foreign loans, international aid, and remittances from expatriate workers.
-In 2000, Jordan joined the World Trade Organization and signed a free trade agreement with the United States.
+In 2000, Jordan joined the World Trade Organization and signed a free-trade agreement with the United States.
 Omar al-Razzaz, appointed by the king to serve as prime minister in 2018 to defuse popular protests over higher taxes, has pushed for IMF-backed structural and debt reforms.
 Ongoing conflicts in Iraq and Syria have severely disrupted Jordan’s economy and regional trade, and more than 1.3 million Syrian and Iraqi refugees have strained its limited resources.

 Jordan’s legal system facilitates the protection of property rights, and all land plots are titled and registered.
 The judiciary is generally independent, but the king has ultimate authority.
 A large case backlog delays justice.
 The use of family, business, and other connections to advance business and individual interests is endemic in Jordan.
 Enforcement of anticorruption laws is undermined by a lack of genuinely independent institutions.

 The top individual income tax rate has been increased to 30 percent, and the top corporate tax rate is 20 percent.
 The overall tax burden equals 15.1 percent of total domestic income.
 Government spending has amounted to 29.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.8 percent of GDP.
 Public debt is equivalent to 93.2 percent of GDP.